 Dr. Hasan Askari Rizvi

-The author Dr. Hasan Askari Rizvi is a Pakistan-based geo- political analyst.)
+(Dr. Hasan Askari Rizvi is a Pakistan-based political analyst.
+Twitter: @har132har)